Group Size

 Extra day scheduled for any delays

-An extra day scheduled for any delays.
-Climbing a 6000m peak involves multiple factors such as weather and health condition, etc which can cause a delay or interruption to our itinerary.
-In such a case, our schedule might get affected.
-This contingency day will help us to make sure that our schedule will go on smoothly without interruption.
+We have an extra day scheduled for any delays.
+Climbing a 6000m peak involves multiple factors, such as weather and health conditions, which can cause a delay or interruption to our itinerary.
+In such a case, our schedule might be affected.
+This contingency day will help us ensure that our schedule goes smoothly without interruption.

 Meals: